Shady-Data/09-Assembly/01_Debugging/01_Intro to Debugging.md

 Once the cause of the bug has been identified; fix the code.

 Once completed, we need to ensure no further bugs were created by our "fixing" the previous bug.

-This can be done by running the code again or creating an identical snapshot and re-analyzing the same "ladder" we just analyzed.
+Accomplish this by re-running the or by creating an identical snapshot and re-analyzing the original "ladder" again.